V-MalM/Climate-analysis/README.md

 * Used function called `calc_temps` that will accept a start date and end date in the format `%Y-%m-%d`.
 The function will return the minimum, average, and maximum temperatures for that range of dates.

 * Used the `calc_temps` function to calculate the min, avg, and max temperatures for trip dates using the matching dates from a previous year (i.e., "2017-08-01").
+Change these dates to analyze more dates to plan a trip.

 * Plotted the min, avg, and max temperature as a bar chart.